tony25281828/Divvy_case_study/README.md

 * Data cleaning code using BigQuery is in Divvy_sql_code.sql.
 * Data visualization code using R is in Divvy_R_code.R.
 * Data analysis report is in Divvy_report.pdf.
-* tableau_divvy_dashboard.pdf is created by using Tableau Public.
+* divvy_dashboard_tableau.pdf is created by using Tableau Public.
-* google_divvy_dashboard.pdf is created by using Google Data Studio.
+* divvy_dashboard_google.pdf is created by using Google Data Studio.
+* divvy_dashboard_powerbi.pdf is created by using Microsoft PowerBI.